Showing posts with label World War III. Show all posts

 At least I’m not the only one calling it World War Three anymore.
 I’m starting to see WWIII headlines across major media outlets.

-There are so many bad things happening all at once right now, we might get ‘news-fatigue’ and fail to see the signs of the times.
+There are so many bad things happening now, all at once, we might get ‘news-fatigue’ and fail to see the signs of the times.

 Who are the Houthis, and what are they doing in Yemen?